yao-laboratory/RNAFoldAssess/README.md

 ## Scorers

-The RNAFoldAssess package comes with three scorers, `DSCI`, `BasePairScorer`, and `BasePairPseudoknotScorer`.
-The `DSCI` scorer is used for RNA predictions where the ground-truth of the structure is chemical mapping data, the other two scorers are used for RNA predictions where the ground-truth of the structure is a dot-bracket notation (dbn) string.
+The RNAFoldAssess package comes with two scorers, `DSCI` and `BasePairScorer` (There is an experimental `BasePairPseudoknotScorer` for structures with pseudoknots but it has not yet been thoroughly tested).
+The `DSCI` scorer is used for RNA predictions where the ground-truth of the structure is chemical mapping data, the other scorer is used for RNA predictions where the ground-truth of the structure is a dot-bracket notation (dbn) string.

 ### DSCI

+*To learn more abotu this scoring scheme, please refer to the paper [Insights into the secondary structural ensembles of the full SARS-CoV-2 RNA genome in infected cells](https://www.biorxiv.org/content/10.1101/2020.06.29.178343v2.full).*

 The `DSCI` scorer implements the Mann-Whitney U-test and evaluates a sequence and a dbn-formatted prediction against chemical mapping data (the ground-truth for that RNA).
 The score is returned as a two-item dictionary with `accuracy` and `p` keys, the `accuracy` being the calculation of the U-test, and the `p` being the p-value of the test.

+The scoring method essentially quantifies the probability that a randomly chosen base predicted to be unpaired will have higher reactivitiy than a randomly chosen unpaired base.

 The `DSCI.score` method wokrs for SHAPE and DMS reactivities.
 In the case of DMS, reactivities aligned with guanine (G) and adenine (A) are not factored into the calculation, as DMS does not react with those nucleotides.